Hair

 Perimenopause literally means ‘around menopause’, and refers to a stage of around 4-8 years in which hormonal fluctuations begin, triggering a range of symptoms.
 Perimenopause is also called the menopausal transition and is when periods start to become irregular.

-“Perimenopause has been known to cause hair thinning and loss.
+“The perimenopause has been known to cause hair thinning and loss.
 This is due to the drop in oestrogen that slows down our hair’s growth phase.
-For some women, perimenopause can begin as early as our 30’s, but more often than not, it starts between the ages of 40 and 44.” – Marie Nieuwoudt, Group Education Manager at CLOUD NINE.
+For some women, perimenopause can begin as early as our 30’s, but more often than not, it starts between the ages of 40 and 44.”

 Menopause